Kwensiu/GitTop/DOCUMENTATION.md

 Rules are evaluated in priority order:

 1. **Priority rules always win** - If any rule marks a notification as `Priority`, it shows
-2. **Hide rules evaluated next** - If any matching rule hides, notification is hidden
+2. **Suppress rules evaluated next** - If any matching rule suppresses, notification is hidden
 3. **Silent rules** - Notification shows but no desktop alert
 4. **Time-based rules checked against current time**
 5. **Schedule rules checked against current day/time**